rulesilol/CTF_Challenges/MaxStairHeight/MaxStairHeight.md

 Output: 9\
 **Explanation**:\
 Our starting height is 5.
 So we can go up 4 steps (to a height of 9) before we are required to start moving down in order to reach the ending height.
-Therefore, the maximum height is 9.
+Therefore, the maximum height attained is 9.

 <img src="./ExampleImage.png" width="700" />